Cuprate/cuprate/books/protocol/src/pruning.md

 const uint64_t cycle_start = cycles + ((stripe > block_pruning_stripe) ?
 0 : 1);
 ```

-This checks if we are a past our seeds stripe in a cycle and if we are past it we add
+This checks if we are a past our seeds stripe in a cycle and, if we are past it, we add
 one to the number of cycles to get `cycles_start` which is the start of the cycle our
 stripe will next be storing blocks in.